Organizational

 DISBURSEMENTS AND EXPENSES.

-All disbursements of Corporation funds shall be made by the Treasurer by check, countersigned, by the President, and drawn after receipt of an itemized statement.
+All disbursements of Corporation funds shall be made by the Treasurer by check, approved by the President, in writing, and drawn after receipt of an itemized statement.
 The Board of Directors shall direct such other requirements as they deem necessary and may audit, or cause to be audited, all bills against the corporation in accordance with such rules and regulations as such Board of Directors may properly establish.
-All officers and committee members may be reimbursed for their actual and necessary expenses incurred in the performance of their duties, provided a statement is submitted and approved pursuant to rules and regulations by the Board of Directors and filed in the office of the Corporation.
-No officer or committee shall incur any other liability, except with the approval of the Board of Directors or by a resolution of the Corporation.

 The Board of Directors shall cause the accounts of the Corporation to be audited annually.